Field Day 2024

 We will be operating within the spirit of Field Day by setting up on the day of the event.

-• We will also be operating under emergency power during the entire event for all transmitters, making this a true simulation of emergency communications.
+• We will be operating under emergency power during the entire event for all transmitters, making this a true simulation of emergency communications.

 • Maximum power output is limited to100 watts.